InfuseAI/primehub-site/docs/tasks/howto-check-vol-usage.md

    /dev/rbd11                    196G   3.9M   182G   3%       /exports
    ```

-## Usage of PV Dataset Volume
+## Usage of PV Data Volume

 > Note: This method only works if the configuration `primehub.sharedVolumeStorageClass` is not set

-If a PV dataset is configured as [auto provisioning](../guide_manual/admin-dataset#persistent-volume), an NFS server is created as the dataset volume.
+If a PV data volume is configured as [auto provisioning](../guide_manual/admin-volume#persistent-volume), an NFS server is created as the data volume.
 To check the volume usage, we can check the usage in the NFS server pod.

-1. Find the pod of the PV dataset NFS server
+1. Find the pod of the PV data volume NFS server

     ```bash
     kubectl -n hub get pod